-Below is a message sent to the Immigration and Refugee Board of Canada’s (IRB) national stakeholder committee on August 26, 2020, from Richard Wex, Chairperson of the IRB.
+Below is a message sent to the Immigration and Refugee Board of Canada’s (IRB) consultative committee on August 26, 2020, from Richard Wex, Chairperson of the IRB.

 August 26, 2020

 Dear IRB Consultative Committee members:

 I am writing to provide you with an update on the status of our business resumption efforts in light of COVID-19 and to address issues recently raised with respect to operations in the Refugee Protection Division (RPD).